shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 ## Deliveries

-Selecting a webhook from the webhooks list will show all of the deliveries that have been made for that webhook dating back as far as seven days.
+Selecting a webhook from the Webhooks list will show all of the deliveries that have been made for that webhook dating back as far as seven days.

 {% include info title="Note" content="Delivery logs older than seven days are removed and are not recoverable." %}